 Buoyed by the popularity of Scrap Saturday, Morgan pursued his stand-up career with much greater success than previously, exploiting the proliferating circuit of comedy clubs.
 Besides numerous once-off gigs, he toured Ireland with three themed shows: ‘Jobs for the boys’ (1993), focusing on political chicanery and corruption; the ‘Black humour tour’ (1995), sponsored by Guinness; and ‘Dermot Morgan addresses the nation’ (1997), based on the premise of his being installed as dictator by a military coup.
 As government-appointed tribunals investigating alleged political corruption examined some of the choice targets of his satire, he claimed that he was finding it ‘harder and harder to outstrip reality’ (Times).

 Morgan achieved international fame playing the title character in a madcap situation comedy, Father Ted , on British television's Channel 4, as one of three misfit Irish catholic priests consigned for varied misdeeds to a bleak, backwater parish on the fictional Craggy Island.
 Written by Irish humorists Graham Linehan and Arthur Matthews for Hat Trick production company, the programme comprised twenty-four half-hour episodes broadcast over three seasons (1995–6, 1998), and a seventy-minute Christmas 1996 special.
 While interior studio scenes were shot in London, exteriors were shot on the Burren of Co.
 Clare.
 One of British television's most successful comedies of the 1990s, Father Ted was screened in ten countries (but not the USA, where the content was deemed potentially too offensive to religious and ethnic sensibilities), and spawned an enthusiastic cult following of ‘Ted heads’.
 The humour arose from the wildly improbable plots, absurd dialogue and context, and bizarrely unpriestlike antics of the three principals.
 Morgan's character, calamity-ridden parish priest Fr Ted Crilly, routinely hatched dubious schemes – justified by byzantine twists of moral relativism – designed to better a clerical rival, extricate himself from sticky situations, or secure riches and fame.
-Fr Ted shared Craggy Island's parochial house with a dimwitted curate, an alcoholic retired priest, and a fruity, overly attentive housekeeper.
+Fr Ted shared Craggy Island's parochial house with a dimwitted curate, an alcoholic retired priest, and an overly attentive housekeeper.
 Morgan was honoured as top television comedy actor in the British Comedy Awards (1996) (which also honoured the programme as best new television comedy (1995), and twice as best Channel 4 comedy (1996–7)), and posthumously for best comedy performance (1999) by the British Academy of Film and Television Arts (BAFTA) (which twice honoured the programme as best comedy (1996, 1999)).

 Morgan and his German-born wife Susanne (whom he met during her first visit to Ireland in 1977) had two sons; the couple were separated for some years before divorcing in the mid 1990s.
 From 1987 he lived with his partner, Fiona Clarke, with whom he had one son.
 During filming of Father Ted, they resided in St Margaret's, Richmond, Surrey.
 Less than two days after completing the last scenes of the programme's third series, Morgan suffered a massive heart attack, collapsed while hosting a dinner party in his home on the night of 28 February 1998, and was pronounced dead at West Middlesex Hospital, Isleworth.
 After funeral masses in Twickenham and Mount Merrion (attended by President Mary McAleese and numerous other dignitaries), his remains were cremated, and the ashes interred at Deansgrange cemetery.
 A stylised bronze memorial chair has been erected in Merrion Square park, Dublin.